-Nothing beats a day at the ballpark.
+Whether you’re heading to a ball game or a concert, nothing beats a day at Fenway Park.
 Check out these directions for arriving at Fenway via Commuter Rail, as well some suggestions for making the most of your trip.
 And if you’re riding on the weekend, don’t forget about $10 Weekend Tickets!

 Arriving in Fenway